Osgoode Society Books

 by Frederick Vaughan, Professor Emeritus, University of Guelph.
 Published with the University of Toronto Press, 2010.
 Lord Haldane is well-known to historians of Canadian constitutional law as one of the Privy Council judges most responsible for re-shaping the division of powers in the direction of greater provincial power after World War One.
 This deeply-researched biography Fred… Read more »

-by Mr. Justice Robert Sharpe of the Court of Appeal for Ontario and Patricia McMahon, Osler, Hoskin & Harcourt LLP.
+by Mr. Justice Robert Sharpe of the Court of Appeal for Ontario and Prof. Patricia McMahon, Osgoode Hall Law School.
 Published with the University of Toronto Press, 2007.
-The Persons’ Case is one of the best known Canadian constitutional cases, both for the fact that it declared women to be ‘persons’ for the purposes of eligibility… Read more »
+The Persons’ Case is one of the best known Canadian constitutional cases, both for the fact that it declared women to be ‘persons’ for the purposes of… Read more »

 edited by G.Blaine Baker, Professor, Faculty of Law, McGill University, and Jim Phillips, Professor, Faculty of Law, University of Toronto.
 Published with the University of Toronto Press, 2006.
 Frank Scott, Bora Laskin, W.P.M.
 Kennedy, John Wills and Edward Blake are among the better known figures whose thinking and writing about law are featured in this collection….
 Read more »